mvolkmann/blog/src/swift-ui.md

 - `List`

 This displays a list of views in a single column.
+It also acts like `ForEach` for iterating over array elements.

 The following example demonstrates using a `List` inside a `NavigationView` to enable selecting ids of the objects represented by the rows.